fabien/backbone-brace/README.md

 - "namedEvents" on Models, Collections, Views and Routers, which is a collection of exposed events
 - "namedAttributes" on Models, which is a collection of exposed attributes - ie a model schema

-Both namedEvents and namedAttributes are arrays of strings.
+Both namedEvents and namedAttributes are arrays of strings. namedAttributes can also be an object.

     :::javascript
     var Person = Brace.Model.extend({